-Lemon Curd is by far one of my favourite breakfast spreads.
-I love its tangy sweetness on my toast in the morning or as a filling for pancakes – it's pure heaven.
+Homemade lemon curd is by far one of my favourite breakfast spreads.
+I love its tangy sweetness on my toast in the morning - it's pure heaven.
 The best thing about it is that it's super quick and easy to make.
-Once you've tried this homemade delight you will never go back to shop bought version.
+Once you've tried this homemade delight you will never go back to the shop bought version.
 Knowing exactly what's in it has got to be a good thing too!
 How to make lemon curd you ask?
 Well, read on!

 I usually make my lemon curd in a pan over the low heat and it works for me.
 I know I cannot leave the mixture unattended and stop whisking for a split second.
 However, if it's your first time making lemon curd or you simply want to be on a safe side, use bain-marie method (heatproof bowl set over the pan of simmering water) to make your curd.

 When whisking your mixture you are looking for consistency of slightly thicker custard which should take 7-10 minutes to get to (longer if using bain-marie method).
 Once you're there, quickly pour your curd into hot, sterilised jars.
 Make sure you've got good oven gloves to handle the jars as even asbestos hands can get badly burnt here.

 I like to make my lemon curd in smaller batches hence this recipe only yields 350mls but it is super easy to double if you require bigger quantity.

 Lemon curd is super versatile and you can use it not only as spread but also filling, in muffins, cakes, pancakes etc. My favourite ways of enjoying it are super simple:

 - Try it on a slice of my toasted Yogurt Soda Bread or this no-knead Easy Wholemeal Bread

 - Spread it over delicious, thin pancakes (I find it superior to lemon juice and sugar and it's my favourite pancake accompaniment ever)

 - Use it as a topping for your porridge or yogurt